lcrippa/edipy2-docs/doc/funcs/envinit.rst

    :param Nlat: Number of inequivalent sites for real-space DMFT.
 The function will raise a ValueError if the dimensions of ``hloc`` are inconsistent with the presence or absence of Nlat.
     The EDIpack2 library will check the correctness of the dimensions of ``hloc`` and terminate execution if inconsistent.

-   :raise ValueError: If hloc is not provided (as in edipy1) or has the wrong shape
+   :raise ValueError: If hloc is not provided or has the wrong shape

    :return: Nothing
    :rtype: None